SRGSSR/layered-image-generation-apple/README.md

 - [A Photoshop exporter](https://itunespartner.apple.com/assets/downloads/ParallaxExporter_Apps.zip) to generate an `.lsr` from official templates right within Photoshop.
 This exporter namely relies on the naming of the root layer which must be kept as is so that content is correctly found and identified (individual layers can apparently be freely named).
 - [Parallax Previewer](http://itunespartner.apple.com/assets/downloads/Parallax%20Previewer.dmg) to check an `.lsr` or merge two `.lsr` files into one and export the result.

 Documentation is available as PDF files in these `dmg` installers.
 Note that the Photoshop exporter generates a single variant for each layer (@1x sRGB, @2x P3 or @2x sRGB).
 Creating an app icon according to the above specifications therefore requires two exports and a merge in Parallax Previewer.
-A single export suffies for an App Store icon.

 ### Fixing the tools